Aurora8orealis/singularity/README.md

 # Singularity

-Singularity is an AIO pancake (ionstack port) root app for Meta VR headsets.
+Singularity is an AIO fugu exploit root app for Meta VR headsets.

 This supports Quest 2, pro, 3, and 3s currently.
 The process can take a bit to achieve root access.
 If you are having issues with it failing.
 Please power the device off and on and try again.